 UCLA Blood & Platelet Center (BPC) is an AABB-Accredited Blood Donor Center with the focus on Donor Safety First

 • Required to follow AABB Standards to protect donor safety.

 • Taking donor safety seriously as they respond to evolving concerns related to coronavirus.

 • Implementing additional donor safety measures to further protect donors.

 • UPDATED: Eye protection need only be worn when providing care to a patient or when in prolonged close contact (less than six feet for 15 minutes or more) with patients, visitors, and other employees.

 Reference: AABB Donor-Center-Focus-on-Safety.pdf.

-The UCLA Blood & Platelet Center has implemented universal masking, in addition to social distancing protocols.
+The UCLA Blood & Platelet Center has implemented universal masking and social distancing protocols.